Muhammed4E/STEM-Egypt-Biology-Club/README.md

 - `index.html`: Main HTML file for the website.
 - `css/`: Contains stylesheets, with Sass files in the `scss/` directory.
 - `js/`: JavaScript files.
-- `vendor/`: External libraries and dependencies.
+- `icons/`: Contain's integrations for flaticon and icomoon
+- `magazines/`: Contains PDFs for the club's magazines.
+- `research/`: Contains PDFs for the club's research papers.
-- `img/`: Image assets used in the website.
+- `images/`: Image assets used in the website.

 ## Customization